bmor2552/colab/README.md

 We are in the beginning statges of creation, the link will update with each edit we make.

+# About The Client
+For this design the client wants a clean and straight foward website.

 # Resources

 - Gunner W.